 - Using WebRTC

-- If you try to test without a working microphone, you will be unable to complete calls
+- If you try to test without a working microphone and speakers, you will be unable to complete calls

 b.
 Paste in the "DNS Record" URL that you copied earlier, followed by “/ccagent”